← Back to Grammar

 I made him work

-Note: When using a reflexive verb in the causative construction, the reflexive pronoun stays with the infinitive:Lo hice levantarseI made him get up (himself)
+Note: With reflexive verbs, the reflexive pronoun stays with the infinitive:Lo hice levantarseI made him get up

 Other Causative-Type Verbs